The programme will be led by a board of Directors who will provide Fellows with diverse perspectives.

 Professor Tim Aitman

 Prof Aitman is a Professor of Molecular Pathology and Genetics at the University of Edinburgh.
-He is the Director of the Centre for Genomic and Experimental Medicine within the MRC Institute of Genetics and Molecular Medicine, Clinical Director of the HiSeq X genome sequencing facility in Edinburgh Genomics and Consultant Physician in NHS Lothian.
+He is the Director of the Centre for Genomic and Experimental Medicine within the Institute of Genetics and Cancer, Clinical Director of the HiSeq X genome sequencing facility in Edinburgh Genomics and Consultant Physician in NHS Lothian.

 Prof Aitman trained in both physiology/biochemistry and medicine.
 His research uses genome technology and information to elucidate the genetic basis of both common and rare human disorders and to relate genotype and epigenotype to phenotype.
 Increasingly, the challenge is to use large datasets - genetic, epigenetic, genomic and phenotypic - to diagnose and stratify human disease, and to use advances in these areas to move research findings towards routine healthcare.
 Clinical areas of interest include rare Mendelian disorders and cancer.
 Wet lab approaches include high-throughput sequencing and bespoke quantitative assays of somatic mutation and DNA methylation.
 In silico approaches include mining of large public and host-generated datasets, computational modelling of disease states and integration of multiple data modalities to understand and manage human disease.